 So, if you’re planning a trip to this beautiful part of California and wondering what to do in Joshua Tree, read on to discover the top sights and attractions.

-Top Things to do in Joshua Tree National Park (And Beyond)
+What to Do in Joshua Tree National Park (And Beyond)

 From huge boulders to deep canyons to high peaks, one thing’s for sure, you will not be bored in this natural adventure playground.